Carson House (Marion, North Carolina)

 The Carson House is a historic house and museum located in Marion, North Carolina.
-It was the home of Col. John Carson, and served as the McDowell County courthouse when the county was first organized in 1842.
+It was the home of Col. John Hazzard Carson, and served as the McDowell County courthouse when the county was first organized in 1842.

 Description

 Built in 1793, the Carson House is one of the oldest standing structures in Marion, along with the nearby Joseph McDowell House.
 Large walnut logs were harvested from nearby Buck Creek to construct the massive three-story plantation house.

 Between 1804 and 1827, the area now known as McDowell County was a large producer of gold, and people from all over the country came to "strike it rich" before the California Gold Rush of 1849.
 The 1843 meeting to formally organize McDowell County, from sections of the counties of Burke and Rutherford counties, took place in the home of Col. John Carson.
 The new county was named after Col. Joseph McDowell, the hero of the American Revolution at the Battle of King's Mountain.

 Originally, the county commissioners wanted the county seat to be located near the Carson House, but concerns about disrupting plantation life resulted in the Carson family donating 50 acre a few miles east for the county seat.
 Col. John Carson's son, Joseph McDowell Carson, built Green River Plantation near Columbus, Polk County, North Carolina.